nvgr-GenAI/my-learning/docs/algorithms/data-structures/stacks/fundamentals.md

-# Stacks: Fundamentals & Operations
+# Stacks: Fundamentals & Theory

 ## 📚 What is a Stack?